Hano-Guru/python-flask-week-3-IP/README.md

 1.From the repository, click + in the global sidebar and select Clone this 2.2.2.repository under Get to work.
 2.Copy the clone command.
 3.From terminal you use '$ git clone https://github.com/Hano-Guru/python-flask-week-3-IP

+# BDD

+## Behavior
+User sign-up
+User logins
+User clicks on pitches button
+User clicks on add pitches button
+User clicks on profile

+## Output
+User gets an Email and new account is displayed user is authenticated and home page is displayed Pitches forms are displayed pitch is added to list of pitches and is displayed on users profile List of pitches craeted by the user are displayed